Volker Hinkel: Beginnings of music career

 Volker Hinkel was born on 21 June 1965 in the small town of Calw in Baden-Württemberg.
 Since childhood, he studied piano and guitar and began performing music in 1979.
 His musical tastes were influenced by The Beatles and The Who.
 Volker's early bands were called Central Heat and Passion.
 In 1987, Hinkel, together with Claus-Dieter Wissler, founded the music project called Magazine.

 In 1988, Volker took part in writing of the song "Building An Empire" by the German sophisti-pop duo Two of Us, which included Ulrich Herter and Thomas Dorr.
 The song was included in the album Inside Out, released the same year.
 Hinkel also played the piano during the recording of this song.
 Acquaintance with Herter played a role in the future: he helped Volker in promoting Fool's Garden releases, for instance, For Sale and "Suzy".

 In 1991, Volker entered the University of Stuttgart to study multimedia technologies, where he met Peter Freudenthaler, who also had experience in playing in music groups.
 After listening to each other's demos and becoming sure their musical preferences matched, the musicians decided to combine their creative efforts, thus, Peter Freudenthaler joined the Magazine.
 Later, he would call his encounter with Volker "fateful".
-After some time, the musicians released a promo album Fool's Garden - Man In a Cage and, having liked this name, renamed Magazine to Fool's Garden.
+After some time, the musicians released an album Fool's Garden and, having liked this name, renamed Magazine to Fool's Garden.